James River Correctional Center

 Inmate Mailing Address:

 Inmates may receive letters and photos (no polaroids, do not send nude or sexually suggestive photos).
 Your complete name and address must be written legibly in the return address area.
 When sending correspondence always include the inmates name and ID number as the mailing address above shows.
 Do not mark the envelope or letter in any way.
 No candy, gum, stamps, pens or pencils, small trinkets, or jewelry should be mailed with the correspondence.
 Staples, paperclips, lipstick, perfume, crayon art, stickers, drawings or markings of any kind will result in the correspondence being returned.
-Inmates may also receive New paperback books, magazines, newspapers or other printed matter mailed directly from the following: (Be sure to include the inmate name and ID number and send to the inmate mailing address above).
+Inmates may also receive New paperback books, magazines, newspapers or other printed matter mailed directly from Amazon.com (Be sure to include the inmate name and ID number and send to the inmate mailing address above).

 Family and friends may send money to an inmate by United States Postal Money Order.
 The money order must be made payable to the inmates full committed name and identification number.
 Send completed legible money order to the inmate directly at the mailing address provided above.

 Click here to read the Department of Corrections policy on sending money to an inmate.

 The North Dakota department of correction encourages friends and family members of inmates who demonstrate a positive influence to communicate and visit with an inmate.
 This can help the inmate in the rehabilitation process, and eventually with his or her reintegration back into society.

 During the orientation program, the inmate may send out visiting applications to anyone they want.
 Once the visiting applications have been received and approved by the Visiting Officer (usually within two weeks), the inmate may receive visits.